OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 INFO: gRPC Server listening on 0.0.0.0:8001
 ```

-This will start the Media Proxy in blocking mode and confirm that build was successful.
+This will start the Media Proxy as a container and confirm that build was successful.
 To close it, press `Ctrl+C`

 ### 2.5.
 Parameters Breakdown and Ports